Lucian Pintilie: France

 From 1973 to 1982, he directed mainly in France at the Théâtre national de Chaillot and the Théâtre de la Ville where he staged, among other plays, Carlo Gozzi's Turandot, Henrik Ibsen's Wild Duck, and Anton Chekhov's Three Sisters and Seagull.

-US
+United States

-In the United States, in addition to his work at the Guthrie Theater in Minneapolis, Pintilie staged Tartuffe and The Wild Duck at Arena Stage.
+In the United States, in addition to his work at the Guthrie Theater in Minneapolis, Pintilie staged Tartuffe, The Wild Duck, and The Cherry Orchard at Arena Stage.

 Opera

 In France, he also directed several operas including a production of Oresteia by Aurel Stroe, based on the Greek tragedy, at the Festival in Avignon and Mozart's Magic Flute at the Festival in Aix-en-Provence.
 He also directed Bizet's Carmen for the Welsh National Opera of Cardiff, Wales.

 Films (selection)

 His films brought him international reputation.

 Sunday at Six o Clock won the Prize of the Jury at the International film festival in Mar del Plata, Argentina in 1966, and the Grand Prize of the Jury at the International Encounter of Films for Youth at Cannes, France, in 1967.

 In 1968, he directed The Reenactment, considered by film historians to be the most important representation of Romanian cinema.

 In 1975, he filmed for Yugoslavian television Ward Six, his own adaptation of Chekhov's famous story.
 It won the Catholic Film Office Prize at the Cannes film festival.